-Anthony is Professor of Microbiology and Deputy Executive Dean of Life & Health Sciences at Aston University in Birmingham, UK.
-Dr Worthington is Reader in Clinical Microbiology and a HCPC Registered Biomedical Scientist.
+Anthony is 50th Anniversary Professor of Applied Microbiology and Deputy Executive Dean of Life & Health Sciences at Aston University in Birmingham, UK.
+Dr Worthington is Associate Professor in Clinical Microbiology and a HCPC Registered Biomedical Scientist.
 All work undertaken by Microbiology Consulting is independent of Aston University unless by prior arrangement and no reference may be made to Professor Hilton's or Dr Worthington's association with Aston University unless by express permission.

 Professor Anthony C Hilton